-- a.
-Disclose all compensation paid or promised for services rendered or to be rendered in connection with the case; - b.
-Disclose the identity and affiliations of all Officers to serve after the Plan is confirmed and the compensation of any insiders to be employed after the confirmation; - c.
-Propose to pay to each member of a class of claimants who has not accepted the Plan, property at least equal in value to what the claimant would receive were the Debtor's assets liquidated on the date of the confirmation hearing, and distributed to creditors according to their rights and priorities under law.
+- Disclose all compensation paid or promised for services rendered or to be rendered in connection with the case; - Disclose the identity and affiliations of all Officers to serve after the Plan is confirmed and the compensation of any insiders to be employed after the confirmation; - c.
+Propose to pay to each member of a class of claimants who has not accepted the on the date of the confirmation hearing, and distributed to creditors according to their rights and priorities under law.
 Ordinarily, this requirement may be met by payment in cash, or notes payable over a period of time (with interest to compensate for the delay in receiving payment);